laurylopes/laurylopes/RESUME/resume.md

 **Techs:** Looker, LookML,  PostgreSQL, Metabase, Airflow, dbt, git, Python, Zapier

-### Data Analyst | FCGB
+### Data Analyst | FCGB (football club)
 From Jan 2022 to June 2023, I operated as the first data analyst at the club.
 I worked closely with Sales, Ticketing, Marketing and Financial teams:

--  Built a communication strategy plan based on the statistical analysis of email marketing campaigns for each segment and helped the company deliver the content more effectively up to 30%.
+-  Built a communication strategy plan based on the statistical analysis of email marketing campaigns and helped the company deliver the content more effectively up to 30%.

--  Created python data wrangling and cleaning scripts and created models in power BI to track B2B  and B2C sales activity.
-This work allowed the head of sales to save 1,5 day per week of working time.
+-  Created python data transformation and cleaning scripts and created models in power BI to track B2B  and B2C sales activity.
+This work allowed the head of sales to save 1,5 day of work per week.

 -  Assisted the financial team by creating forecasted revenue dashboards and analyses to showcase the financial health of the company to investors.

 **Techs:** Power BI, Jupyter Notebook, Python, Google Analytics

-### Scientific Writer | GAC GROUP
+### Scientific Writer | GAC GROUP (innovation consulting)
 From Oct 2018 to Sept 2019, I worked as a scientific writer to build tax deduction official documents for innovating and science projects.
 I analysed projects and created high quality technical documents for big companies, such as: Safran, Segula, OTIS, Engie:
 -  Build up to 2 to 3 reports of 20 pages per week in french or english.

-### PhD student in Nanophysics | CNRS
+### PhD student in Nanophysics | CNRS (National scientific research center)
 From Sept 2017 to Aug 2018, I worked as a PhD student to study the materials for spintronics.
 This experience has enabled me to develop a strong sense of effective communication, problem-solving, and curiosity, which are necessary for navigating businesses as a data analyst.

-**Techs:** Excel, Data visualisation, Statistics, Research
+**Techs:** Excel, data visualisation, statistics, research

 ## More info
-Checkout my [linkedIn](https://www.linkedin.com/in/laury-lopes/) for project examples and detailed information about my project experiences.
+Take a look my [linkedIn](https://www.linkedin.com/in/laury-lopes/) for example projects and detailed information about my project experiences.